PBF Energy Sees Unusually Large Options Volume (PBF)

-PBF Energy Inc (NYSE:PBF) was the recipient of unusually large options trading on Tuesday.
-Stock investors bought 2,527 put options on the stock.
-This is an increase of approximately 650% compared to the typical volume of 337 put options.
+PBF Energy Inc (NYSE:PBF) was the recipient of some unusual options trading activity on Tuesday.
+Traders bought 5,152 call options on the company.
+This represents an increase of approximately 3,289% compared to the typical daily volume of 152 call options.

-PBF Energy (NYSE:PBF) last issued its quarterly earnings results on Thursday, February 14th.
-The oil and gas company reported $1.03 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.77 by $0.26.
-The firm had revenue of $6.29 billion during the quarter, compared to the consensus estimate of $6.62 billion.
-PBF Energy had a return on equity of 11.96% and a net margin of 0.47%.
-The company’s revenue for the quarter was down 3.7% on a year-over-year basis.
-During the same quarter last year, the company posted ($0.04) EPS.
-On average, equities analysts forecast that PBF Energy will post 2.57 earnings per share for the current year.

-In other PBF Energy news, CEO Thomas J. Nimbley bought 25,000 shares of the stock in a transaction on Monday, March 11th.
-The stock was purchased at an average price of $30.03 per share, with a total value of $750,750.00.
-Following the completion of the purchase, the chief executive officer now owns 365,990 shares in the company, valued at $10,990,679.70.
-The purchase was disclosed in a filing with the SEC, which is accessible through this link.
-3.20% of the stock is currently owned by insiders.
+In other news, CEO Thomas J. Nimbley purchased 25,000 shares of the business’s stock in a transaction dated Monday, March 11th.
+The shares were purchased at an average price of $30.03 per share, for a total transaction of $750,750.00.
+Following the completion of the acquisition, the chief executive officer now directly owns 365,990 shares in the company, valued at approximately $10,990,679.70.
+The purchase was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Corporate insiders own 3.20% of the company’s stock.

-Institutional investors and hedge funds have recently modified their holdings of the company.
-Magnus Financial Group LLC bought a new stake in shares of PBF Energy during the 4th quarter valued at about $229,000.
-Prudential Financial Inc. raised its holdings in shares of PBF Energy by 53.1% during the 4th quarter.
-Prudential Financial Inc. now owns 1,238,091 shares of the oil and gas company’s stock valued at $40,448,000 after buying an additional 429,226 shares in the last quarter.
-Great Lakes Advisors LLC purchased a new position in shares of PBF Energy during the 3rd quarter valued at about $221,000.
-Morgan Stanley raised its holdings in shares of PBF Energy by 68.6% during the 3rd quarter.
-Morgan Stanley now owns 1,034,602 shares of the oil and gas company’s stock valued at $51,637,000 after buying an additional 421,070 shares in the last quarter.
-Finally, Hsbc Holdings PLC raised its holdings in shares of PBF Energy by 47.4% during the 3rd quarter.
-Hsbc Holdings PLC now owns 8,116 shares of the oil and gas company’s stock valued at $405,000 after buying an additional 2,610 shares in the last quarter.
+Several hedge funds have recently made changes to their positions in the company.
+Zurcher Kantonalbank Zurich Cantonalbank increased its holdings in PBF Energy by 6.6% in the 4th quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 7,550 shares of the oil and gas company’s stock valued at $247,000 after acquiring an additional 466 shares during the last quarter.
+Retirement Systems of Alabama boosted its stake in shares of PBF Energy by 0.4% during the 4th quarter.
+Retirement Systems of Alabama now owns 155,444 shares of the oil and gas company’s stock worth $5,078,000 after purchasing an additional 564 shares during the period.
+American International Group Inc. boosted its stake in shares of PBF Energy by 0.3% during the 4th quarter.
+American International Group Inc. now owns 244,370 shares of the oil and gas company’s stock worth $7,984,000 after purchasing an additional 789 shares during the period.
+Arizona State Retirement System boosted its stake in shares of PBF Energy by 1.1% during the 4th quarter.
+Arizona State Retirement System now owns 86,050 shares of the oil and gas company’s stock worth $2,811,000 after purchasing an additional 953 shares during the period.
+Finally, Anchor Capital Advisors LLC boosted its stake in shares of PBF Energy by 9.1% during the 4th quarter.
+Anchor Capital Advisors LLC now owns 13,983 shares of the oil and gas company’s stock worth $457,000 after purchasing an additional 1,172 shares during the period.
 Hedge funds and other institutional investors own 95.32% of the company’s stock.

+PBF Energy (NYSE:PBF) last released its quarterly earnings results on Thursday, February 14th.
+The oil and gas company reported $1.03 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.77 by $0.26.
+PBF Energy had a net margin of 0.47% and a return on equity of 11.96%.
+The business had revenue of $6.29 billion for the quarter, compared to the consensus estimate of $6.62 billion.
+During the same period last year, the firm earned ($0.04) earnings per share.
+The company’s quarterly revenue was down 3.7% on a year-over-year basis.
+On average, equities analysts anticipate that PBF Energy will post 2.57 EPS for the current year.

+The firm also recently declared a quarterly dividend, which was paid on Thursday, March 14th.
+Shareholders of record on Thursday, February 28th were given a $0.30 dividend.
+The ex-dividend date of this dividend was Wednesday, February 27th.
+This represents a $1.20 annualized dividend and a yield of 3.80%.
+PBF Energy’s payout ratio is presently 36.81%.

-Several research analysts have commented on the company.
-Raymond James lowered their target price on PBF Energy from $41.00 to $40.00 and set an “outperform” rating for the company in a research note on Tuesday.
-ValuEngine downgraded PBF Energy from a “hold” rating to a “sell” rating in a research note on Wednesday, April 3rd.
-TheStreet downgraded PBF Energy from a “b” rating to a “c+” rating in a research note on Friday, February 15th.
-Tudor Pickering downgraded PBF Energy from a “buy” rating to a “hold” rating in a research note on Friday, February 8th.
-Finally, Goldman Sachs Group downgraded PBF Energy from a “neutral” rating to a “sell” rating and lowered their target price for the stock from $35.00 to $34.00 in a research note on Friday, January 25th.
-Two research analysts have rated the stock with a sell rating, seven have given a hold rating and seven have issued a buy rating to the company’s stock.
-The company currently has a consensus rating of “Hold” and an average target price of $49.56.
+PBF has been the topic of several research reports.
+Raymond James dropped their target price on shares of PBF Energy from $50.00 to $43.00 and set an “outperform” rating on the stock in a report on Monday, December 31st.
+Credit Suisse Group dropped their target price on shares of PBF Energy from $51.00 to $47.00 and set a “neutral” rating on the stock in a report on Monday, January 7th.
+Morgan Stanley upgraded shares of PBF Energy from an “equal weight” rating to an “overweight” rating and dropped their target price for the stock from $50.00 to $48.00 in a report on Wednesday, January 9th.
+Piper Jaffray Companies restated an “overweight” rating on shares of PBF Energy in a report on Thursday, January 10th.
+Finally, Barclays restated a “buy” rating and issued a $62.00 target price on shares of PBF Energy in a report on Friday, January 11th.
+Two equities research analysts have rated the stock with a sell rating, seven have assigned a hold rating and seven have assigned a buy rating to the company.
+PBF Energy presently has a consensus rating of “Hold” and an average price target of $49.56.

-WARNING: “PBF Energy Sees Unusually Large Options Volume (PBF)” was published by Chaffey Breeze and is owned by of Chaffey Breeze.
-If you are viewing this piece of content on another site, it was copied illegally and republished in violation of U.S. and international copyright and trademark legislation.
-The original version of this piece of content can be viewed at https://www.chaffeybreeze.com/2019/04/10/pbf-energy-sees-unusually-large-options-volume-pbf.html.

 About PBF Energy